Smooth Way Home™

 - Video on USB drive with HD/SD video files

 - Facilitation Guide: Ideas for using the video as a supportive tool with families

 - Resource Guide: Websites, organizations and helpful materials

 To request your complimentary copy of “Smooth Way Home: Getting Ready to Go,” please email firstname.lastname@example.org.

 NICU Parent Resources

-Funding from Dignity Health is supporting Southwest Human Development and its partners – Feeding Matters , The Arizona Postpartum Wellness Coalition and Raising Special Kids – in bringing together key stakeholders to build the systems needed to provide coordinated care and state-of-the-art services to these babies.
+Thank you to Nourish, Raising Special Kids and Desert Neonatal Associates for your partnership in coming together to build the systems needed to provide coordinated care and state-of-the-art services to these babies.